QuantConnect/lean-cli/README.md

   --zerodha-trading-segment [equity|commodity]
-                                  EQUITY if you are trading equities on NSE or BSE, COMMODITY if you are trading commodities on MCX --samco-client-id TEXT          Your Samco account Client ID --samco-client-password TEXT    Your Samco account password --samco-year-of-birth TEXT      Your year of birth (YYYY) registered with Samco
+                                  EQUITY if you are trading equities on NSE or BSE, COMMODITY if you are trading commodities on MCX --zerodha-history-subscription [true|false]
+                                  Whether you have a history API subscription for Zerodha --samco-client-id TEXT          Your Samco account Client ID --samco-client-password TEXT    Your Samco account password --samco-year-of-birth TEXT      Your year of birth (YYYY) registered with Samco